First published 21 January 2020. Edited 25 June 2020.

 Synopsis: The story of Helen Reddy, who in 1966 landed in New York with her three-year-old daughter, a suitcase and $230 in her pocket.
 Within weeks she was broke.
 Within months she was in love.
 Within five years she was one of the biggest superstars of her time, and an icon of the 1970’s feminist movement, who wrote a song which galvanized a generation of women to fight for change.

-Firestarter: The Story of Bangarra (Icon) June 2020
+Firestarter: The Story of Bangarra (Icon) was June 2020 but TBC

 Synopsis: Interweaving exclusive and intimate behind-the-scenes footage, Firestarter uncovers the roots of Stephen Page’s artistic activism and the socio-political context from which he and Bangarra have grown.